rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The remainder of this section outlines guidelines that apps should consider when calling `error`.

 The `error` API **SHOULD** be called whenever the app decides to cancel media playback due to an unrecoverable error.

-The `error` API **SHOULD** be called whenever the app decides to repeat the initial request to the media in order to recover from an error.
-In this case, the metrics flow should restart from `mediaLoadStart` once again.